colinta/SublimeFileDiffs/README.md

 Commands
 --------

 `file_diff_menu`: Shows a menu to select one of the file_diff commands.
 If you use the bindings in Example.sublime-keymap, this is bound to `ctrl+shift+d`.

-The rest of the commands are not bound by default:
+The rest of the commands do not need to be bound (accessible from the menu):

 `file_diff_clipboard`: Shows the diff of the current file or selection(s) and the clipboard (the clipboard is considered the "new" file unless `reverse` is True)